UFC Freedom 250 Fight Week Update · June 14, 2026 · White House, Washington D.C.

 Pereira vs Gane is different.
 The striking numbers are close enough that cage geography becomes the deciding variable.
 Gane’s defensive data supports the eye test: he is hard to touch repeatedly.
 Pereira’s accuracy and power mean he does not need repeated success to change the fight.

 The strongest prediction angles for UFC Freedom 250 come from style reliability, damage risk and path diversity.
 This section does not treat picks as guarantees.
-It separates likely outcomes from high-variance scenarios, which is especially important on a card shaped by an unusual outdoor venue and major-event pressure.
+It separates likely outcomes from high-variance scenarios, which is especially important on a card shaped by an unusual outdoor venue, major-event pressure and late legal uncertainty.

 Prediction Matrix